 - Medical tests

-After your initial consultation with Dr Vlad, you will receive a written estimate of fees and an information pack to read before your second pre-surgery appointment.
+After your initial consultation with Dr Milovic, you will receive a written estimate of fees and an information pack to read before your second pre-surgery appointment.
 The second appointment is free of charge.
-Once you book your surgery, you will also see our Practice Nurse who will take your pre-operative photos and measurements for your compression bra(s).
+Once you book your surgery, you will also see our practice nurse who will take your pre-operative photos and measurements for your compression bra(s).

 We welcome any questions you may have regarding fees.